coinvent/coinvent/architecture.md

 ### Common Inputs

 `Concept` type: Concepts can be provided as the source text itself, or as a uri for a file which contains the source text.
+A DOL file may contain more than one concept.
+To reference a concept within a file, we follow the DOL / MMT / Ontohub convention and write file_uri?ontology_name.

 `Mapping` type: Mappings are provided either as:
  1. JSON maps, e.g. "{"sun":"nucleus", "planet":"electron"}"